mindsdb/kb_sdk/README.md

     most_relavant_data_json: dict
     summary: str

+kb = Client(base_url=<yourmindsdbserver>).kb.create('sec_filings', FilingSchema)

 # Simply insert anything you want into the KB
-kb = Client(base_url=<yourmindsdbserver>).kb.create('sec_filings', FilingSchema)
+# -- in this case all pdfs in a folder
 for pdf_file in Path("quarterly_filings_folder").glob("*.pdf"):
     kb.insert(pdf_file, report_type='quarterly')
 ```